 For hair health, a sage-based wash can be prepared by boiling 1 tablespoon of sage leaves in a cup of water.
 In addition to maintaining shine in hair, this mixture can also prevent dandruff.
 Combining sage with rosemary in this same way can also make for the added benefit of stimulating hair growth.

 Because of its potency, it is important to be careful in sage essential oil use.
 The oil has been classified by the CDC as an oral toxin due to the amount of the terpene thujone.
 This means it should not be ingested directly.
 Sage should not be used for a prolonged period of time.
 It can result in increased heart rate or mental confusion.
 Therefore, it is best to only use sage in recommended amounts no greater than two weeks.

 The preferred delivery mechanism for sage is a topical application (after dilution with a carrier oil) or vaporization.
-Because of its benefits, sage is popular in the world of aromatherapy, but it is important to be mindful of the amount being inhaled.

 Like many other essential oils, it is not recommended that sage is used if pregnant or nursing.